John Ross (Cherokee chief): Genealogy

+Ross was 1/8 Cherokee by blood.
 Under the matrilineal kinship system of the Cherokee, Ross and his siblings were considered born to his mother's family and Bird Clan.
 They gained their social status from her people.
 In such a system, typically the mother's eldest brother had a major role in the children's lives, especially for boys.
 His mother and grandmother were of mixed race, but also considered part of their mother's Cherokee family and clan, and were brought up primarily in Cherokee culture.

 Ross's great-grandmother Ghigooie, a full-blood Cherokee, had married William Shorey, a Scottish interpreter.
 Their daughter, Anna, married John McDonald, a Scots trader.

 Childhood and education

 Ross spent his childhood with his parents near Lookout Mountain.
 Educated in English by white men in a frontier American environment, Ross spoke the Cherokee language poorly.
 His bi-cultural background and fluency in English enabled him to represent the Cherokee to the United States government.
 Many full-blood Cherokee frequented his father's trading company, so he encountered tribal members on many levels.
 As a child, Ross participated in tribal events, such as the Green Corn Festival.

 The elder Ross insisted that John also receive a rigorous classical education.
 After being educated at home, Ross pursued higher studies with the Reverend Gideon Blackburn, who established two schools in southeast Tennessee for Cherokee children.
 Classes were in English and students were mostly of mixed race, like Ross.
 The young Ross finished his education at an academy in South West Point, near Kingston, Tennessee.